Association on American Indian Affairs Scholarships

-- Be enrolled with his or her respective Tribe, either federally recognized or non-federally recognized Tribe, from the continental US or Alaska.
+- Be enrolled with your respective Tribe, either federally recognized or non-federally recognized Tribe, from the continental US or Alaska.

 - Submit a copy of Tribal enrollment (there is no minimum blood quantum requirement for eligibility).
 This can be a copy of the student's Tribal I.D. card or a copy of an official letter from the Tribe.
-The student must be directly recognized as a citizen or member of his or her Tribal Nation.
+You must be directly recognized as a citizen or member of your Tribal Nation.

 - Be enrolled as full-time student.